-If your looking for something more heavier duty (like if your planning to selling your art), some experienced pebble artists say that best glue for pebble art is E6000 glue (just make sure you wear gloves when using this stuff), since its an industrial strong glue.
+If you’re looking for something heavier duty (like if you’re planning to sell your art), some experienced pebble artists say that the best glue for pebble art is E6000 glue (just make sure you wear gloves when using this stuff), since its an industrial strength glue.

-If your using this project for home decor or if kids or teens are doing this craft then Aleene’s worked perfectly fine (It’s been on our wall for 8 months now, no problems)
+If you’re using this project for home decor or if kids or teens are doing this craft then Aleene’s worked perfectly fine (It’s been on our wall for 8 months now, no problems)